RoseSecurity/Enum_AzureSubdomains/README.md

 # :cloud: Enum_AzureSubdomains:

-A Metasploit module for enumerating public Azure services, ```enum_azuresubdomains.rb``` will check for valid Azure subdomains, based off of a base word, via DNS.
+A Metasploit module for enumerating public Azure services, ```enum_azuresubdomains.rb``` will check for valid Azure subdomains via various DNS queries.
 This reconnaissance and enumeration module rapidly identifies API services, storage accounts, key vaults, databases, and more!
 Expedite your cloud recon with this handy auxiliary module.

 <p align="center">